-Israel’s environment faces a variety of insults and challenges.
+Israel’s environment provides a variety of obstacles.
 The Tal fund provides strategic investments and grants that strengthen local capacity and grassroots efforts, focusing on the country's key ecological challenges:

 Preventing irreversible damage